ksu-cs-textbooks/cis400/content/D-milestones/05-milestone-3/_index.md

 This milestone serves to introduce and utilize aspects of polymorphism including base classes, abstract base classes, abstract methods, virtual methods, and method overriding.
 While the actual programming involved is straightforward, the concepts can be challenging to master.
 If you have any confusion after you have read the entire assignment please do not hesitate to reach out to a Professor Bean, the TAs, or your classmates over Discord.

 ### Abstract Base Classes
-You will need to create a base class for each of the kinds of items served at GyroScope: _Entrees_, _Sides_, and _Drinks_.
+You will need to create a base class for each of the kinds of items served at Dino Diner: _Entrees_, _Sides_, and _Drinks_.
 Because you will never instantiate one of these classes directly i.e. you would never write:

 ```csharp
 Side side = new Side();